boardgameio/boardgame.io/docs/turn-order.md

 ```
 ctx: {
+  currentPlayer: '0',
   actionPlayers: ['0'],
-  currentPlayer: '0',
   playOrder: ['0', '1', '2', ...],
   playOrderPos: 0,
 }
 ```

+##### currentPlayer

-`currentPlayer` is basically the owner of the current turn, and the only player that can call events like `endTurn` and `endPhase`.
+This is the owner of the current turn, and the only player that can call events (`endTurn`, `endPhase` etc.).

+##### actionPlayers

-`actionPlayers` are the set of players that can currently make a move.
+This is the set of players that can currently make a move.
 It defaults to a list containing just the `currentPlayer`, but you might want to change it in order to support actions from other players during the currrent turn (for example, if you play a card that forces everyone else to discard a card).
 See the [Events](events.md) page for documentation on how to do this.
+Note that if this list contains multiple playerID's, they can make a move in any order.

+##### playOrderPos

+An index into `playOrder`.
+It is the value that is updated by the turn order policy in order to compute `currentPlayer`.
-`playOrderPos` is an index into `playOrder` and the way in which it is updated is determined by a particular `TurnOrder`.
-The default behavior is to just increment it in a round-robin fashion.
-`currentPlayer` is just `playerOrder[playOrderPos]`.
+The default behavior is to just increment it in a round-robin fashion. `currentPlayer` is just `playOrder[playOrderPos]`.

-If you need something different from the default round-robin turn order, you have a few options:
+##### playOrder

+The default value is `['0', '1', ... ]`.
+It provides a level
+of indirection so that you can modify the turn order from within your game logic.

-#### turnOrder
+#### Available turn orders

+##### DEFAULT

+This is the default round-robin.
+It is used if you don't specify any turn order.
+It goes on indefinitely until you end the phase, at which point the next phase's turn order kicks in.
+Note that if the next phase also uses `TurnOrder.DEFAULT`, the turn order will continue passing around in a round-robin seamlessly.

+##### ONCE

+This is another round-robin, but it goes around only once.
+After this, the phase ends automatically.

+##### ANY

+This turn order passes the turn around in a round-robin.
+However, `actionPlayers` is set to all players at each turn.
+This allows anybody to make a move.
+Common applications of this are to create phases where you want to elicit a response from all players in the game.
+The round-robin feature of this turn order is not useful in such cases.

+#### Specifying a turn order

 You can customize this behavior by using the `turnOrder` option.
 This is passed inside a `flow` section of the `Game` configuration.